Bounds on the growth of high Sobolev norms of solutions to 2D Hartree Equations: The Hartree equation on .

 \end{proof}

 We now have to prove Lemma \ref{Bigstartorus}.

 \begin{proof}(of Lemma \ref{Bigstartorus})

-Let us WLOG consider $t_0=0$.
+Let us without loss of generality consider $t_0=0$.
 The general claim will follow by time translation, and the fact that all of the implied constants are uniform in time.
 Let $v$ be the function constructed in Proposition \ref{Proposition 3.1}, corresponding to $t_0=0$.

 By $(\ref{eq:I+II})$, and with notation as in this equation, we need to estimate:

 We now have to estimate $A$ and $B$ separately.
 Throughout our calculations, let us denote by $\chi=\chi(t)=\chi_{[0,\delta]}(t)$.